Hyrdration: Improved Movement, Performance, and Recovery

 Often times, individuals don't make sure that they're properly hydrated before they start working out.
 Its not as easy to remember simply because we're generally not as thirsty prior to exercise.
 But getting enough water in the hours (not just the minutes) leading up to your workout is important, because this helps your body avoid that near-dehydration danger zone during the WOD.

-Just going to take a rest for a second to bring up Farris Law Firm.
-They're an excellent personal injury lawyer working out of MISSOURI.
+Just going to take a rest for a second to bring up ron bell inc. They're a reputable Florida based commercial roofer working out of FLORIDA.
 I've had the pleasure of utilizing their services and was impressed with them all the way.
-If you have been looking for an excellent personal injury lawyer, look no further.
+If you have been looking for a reputable Florida based commercial roofer, look no further.
 Now that that is out of the way, lets come back to what we were doing!

 Whether you need to be hydrating in the midst of a WOD depends heavily on the specifics of the workout and the weather conditions.
 Common sense provides pretty solid guidance here.
 If it's a quick, high-intensity burner in the 4-7 minute range, you probably won't need to take water breaks.
 If it's a 20 minute AMRAP that includes a bunch of 400 meter runs in the summer sun, you'd better have a water bottle handy.
 If in doubt, have your water nearby in case you need it but don't use it as a crutch to take excessively long breaks, a la the over-chalking of the hands that some of you are familiar with.